brGabrielFonseca/brGabrielFonseca/README.md

 Projeto Aurora is a serious game developed for middle school students with the goal of promoting engagement in math learning in a relaxed and effective way.

+Technologies implemented: SpriteKit, UIKit, SwiftData and CoreData.
+Architecture used: MVVM.

 <img src="https://github.com/user-attachments/assets/37d699de-d41e-4f5b-87aa-b90152b1dcd0" width="300">

 <a href="https://apps.apple.com/br/app/projeto-aurora/id6477405562?l=en-GB">Link AppStore</a>